canders1/ProSPer/README.md

 ***

+# Data

+ProSPer's data set consists of two parts: the Annotated subset, which carries human annotations, and the Automatic subset, which is referred to as 'corpus' in this directory and README.
+The raw data for each subset can be found in annotated_data and corpus_data respectively.

+Formatted versions of each file can be found in annotated_data/formatted and annotated_data/bert_format, and corpus_data/formatted and corpus_data/bert_format.
+(BERT requires slightly different data preparation than the other models because of differences in tokenization and masking.)

+The compiled and formatted files for each subset can be found in the formatted and bert-formatted repositories.
+The Automatic subset is large enough that it has been split into 5 parts.
+The Annotated subset is small enough to run as one file.

 # Running Instructions

 Instructions for running each kind of model are below.
 The n-gram, Transformer XL, BERT, and GPT models all take the same format as input.
 The RNNLM models require you to format the data differently--- directions on that can be found in the data formatting section of this README.